-Cleaning granite can be an involved affair, there are a ton of different options on the market.
+Cleaning granite can be an involved affair, there are a ton of different options on the market, we highly recommend the Weiman Granite and Stone kit.
 Considering the expense of this decorative stone and its porous nature using the wrong cleaner can end up being something of a disaster.

 We’ve pulled together some of the best granite cleaners around in order to give you the low down on keeping your stones sparkling and clean for years to come.